banjocat/calorie-find/README.md

 ```

 ### Requirements
-* Docker compose for development
+* Docker compose for development (done)
-* Django restframework for API
+* Django restframework for API (done)
 * Django swagger for docs
-* Ansible and vagrant for deployment simulation
+* Ansible and vagrant for deployment simulation (done)
-* circle.yml for test and pushing to
+* circle.yml for test and pushing to (done)
-* Read ASCII data file into database for calorie data
+* Read ASCII data file into database for calorie data (done)
-* 1 API endpoint to send list of data
+* 1 API endpoint to send list of data (done)
-* User can put in multiple measurement types
-* If multiple matches or mispelling send multiple options in JSON
+* If multiple matches or mispelling send multiple options in JSON (multiples)

 ### Extra credit
+* Make a basic frontend
+* Figure out way to do lazy matching
 * UPC support (required to make it a "real" project)

 ### Tech used